Disparate Impact: Company Policies That Discriminate Even if Not Intended To Do So

 • A company requires all applicants to pass an English literacy test as a condition of employment.
 Such a test adversely impacts people who recently immigrated to the U.S. It also affects those of certain ethnicities whose native languages differ considerably from English.

-• A company requires all employees to have a college degree in order to be considered for promotion to manager.
+• A company requires all employees to have a college degree to be considered for promotion to manager.
 Such a policy adversely impacts African Americans and other minorities.

 • An employer requires all applicants to have a certain credit score or higher as a condition of employment.
 Such a policy adversely impacts African Americans and single mothers who likely have lower credit scores or no credit history whatsoever.